jo0707/vibemix/README.md

 # VibeMix

-A desktop application for creating video slideshows from images with synchronized audio tracks.
+A desktop application for creating video slideshows from images with merged audio tracks

 ## Overview

 VibeMix is a Next.js-based desktop application built with Electron that converts your images and audio files into professional video slideshows.
+This will result music compilation video with images slideshow.
 The app uses FFmpeg for video processing and provides both CPU and GPU acceleration options.

 ## Key Features